 As First Lady, Megan Boschini has made it her goal to showcase TCU in the best light possible—from entertaining countless groups at their home to interacting with students on campus in various fine arts and athletic settings.
 She has been active in a variety of community boards and organizations, and currently serves on the board of Gill Children’s Services.
 In December 2018, Mrs. Boschini teamed up with Jacqueline Dixon as well as staff and family members of Sodexo Food Service and Catholic Charities Fort Worth to host the inaugural A Very Purple Christmas, an event designed to bring together families in need for a holiday meal.

 Chancellor Boschini currently serves as Chair of the Big 12 Conference and will serve in that role for another year.
-In addition, he sits on the boards of the Fort Worth Symphony Orchestra, the Van Cliburn Foundation, Moncrief Cancer Institute, and the University of Mount Union Board of Trustees.
+In addition, he sits on the boards of the Fort Worth Symphony Orchestra, the Van Cliburn Foundation, Moncrief Cancer Institute, Fulbright Scholar Advisory Board, and the University of Mount Union Board of Trustees, as well as the Advisory Committee of the Timothy J. Piazza Center for Fraternity and Sorority Research and Reform.
 Chancellor Boschini recently received recognition from the Institute of International Education with the IIE Centennial Medal.

-Chancellor Boschini came to TCU from Illinois State University, where he served as president, vice president for student affairs, and associate professor in the Department of Educational Administration and Foundations.
-Prior to that, he held administrative and teaching positions at Butler and Indiana universities.
+Chancellor Boschini came to TCU from Illinois State University, where he served as president.
+Prior to that, he held administrative and teaching positions at DePauw, Butler and Indiana universities.

 Chancellor and Mrs. Boschini are committed to ensuring that TCU continues on the pathway toward reaching its vision as a world-class, values-centered university, and one that offers a premier campus experience.
 They both believe that we share the responsibility—and the honor—to shape and transform the leaders who will shape and transform our world.